9 June 1899, 30 mineworkers die in a dynamite explosion at the Kimberley Mine.

 Other Kimberley doctors rushed to assist at the compound hospital, making preparation for the influx of injured that would soon arrive.
 Many volunteers assisted quite admirably.
 A Mrs Cruickshank, a relative of the compound manager and being a trained nurse, was one of the first helpers to arrive.

-The dynamite supplies underground were all kept on different levels and are in cases kept stored in locked sheds, there being regulations to guard against any accident.
-This particular shed at the 1480 feet level had five cases of dynamite, the day’s supply for blasting.
+The dynamite supplies underground were all kept on different levels and were in cases kept stored in locked sheds, there being regulations to guard against any accident.

 “There doesn’t appear to be any serious damage to the mine at all, so far as we can see at present.” said Woodburne, “We have no idea how it happened.
 Whether it will ever be found out it is impossible to say.”

-Bravery underground, always to the fore in such incidents, saw at least one African miner bring our 14 other miners who were all in such a state they could not help themselves.
+Bravery underground, always to the fore in such incidents, saw at least one Black miner bring our 14 other miners who were all in such a state they could not help themselves.

 It had been a terrible day.